kyma-project/control-plane/docs/provisioner/08-02-provisioning-gardener.md

   3. In the **Members** tab, create a service account for Gardener.

-  4. Make a call to the Runtime Provisioner with a **tenant** header to create a cluster on GCP.
+  4. Make a call to Runtime Provisioner with a **tenant** header to create a cluster on GCP.

      > **NOTE:** The Runtime Agent component (`compass-runtime-agent`) in the Kyma configuration is mandatory and the order of the components matters.